SMALL PHONE

 Lightning above greenhouses

-No matter where your business is located in the U.S. you’re at risk for a natural disaster or severe weather event—and that risk is growing.
+No matter where your business is located in the U.S. your business is at risk for a natural disaster or severe weather event—and that risk is growing.

 Climate change, rising property values, and inflation are among the reasons experts cite for more billion-dollar weather events.
-The number of such events has nearly doubled in the last 12 years, up to 28 in the last year.
+According to Climate Central, there were 25 such events in the U.S. in 2025, totaling $115 billion in damages.
+These events include snowstorms, droughts, tornadoes, derechos, flooding, and hailstorms.

 Natural disasters can strike without warning.
 Developing a preparedness plan, educating your employees, maintaining your structures, and updating your insurance coverage all help ensure your business can continue operations after a natural disaster.